remotion-dev/remotion/packages/docs/docs/cli.md

 _available for `still`, `render` command_

-Results in invalid SSL certificates in Chrome, such as self-signed ones being ignored.
+Results in invalid SSL certificates in Chrome, such as self-signed ones, being ignored.
 Available since v2.6.5.

 ### `--disable-web-security`